 - The right to live in a home that meets the minimum safety and health standards.
 Pennsylvania requires landlords to abide by the Implied Warranty of Habitability.
 Among other things, this means ensuring your tenant has running, drinkable water, and hot water, and is living in a weatherproofed home.

 - The right to live in privacy.
-Entering your tenant’s unit repeatedly and without notice may be considered landlord harassment.
+Entering your tenant’s unit repeatedly and without notice may be considered harassment.

 Instances when Breaking a Lease in Pennsylvania is Legally Justified